Papua New Guinea

 The Pacific Step-up initiative, announced by Prime Minister Scott Morrison in 2018, is taking our cooperation to a new level.

 We will do more in infrastructure, media, sport, and enhancing our people-to -people links, with cooperation between churches, labour mobility and between secondary schools in both countries.

 Papua New Guinea and Australia jointly tackle security challenges.
 The cooperation on security and strategic issues by our diplomats, militaries, police, customs and immigration officials is growing.

 Our two defence forces have a long tradition of working together to protect our countries.
 Papua New Guinea is our largest Defence Cooperation Program partner.

 Australia is scheduled to handover four Guardian-class patrol boats to PNG by 2023 to support maritime security in the Pacific region, under the Pacific Maritime Security Program.

 Australia and PNG share a deep love of sports.
 Through the new PacificAus Sports program, we supported PNG's national rugby league and netball teams compete at major events.
-We will also continue to deliver sports for development outcomes through the Pacific Sports Partnerships (PSP) Program.
+We will also continue to deliver sports for development outcomes through the Team Up program.
 Papua New Guinea and Australia are using the shared love of sport to improve health, build relationships and enhance institutional and people linkages.